 There are 2 key points to the statutory definition:

 Graphical representation is critical and without this your mark won’t be registered.
 First, you should check that your mark is capable of being reproduced in an 8cm by 8cm square in the Trade Mark Journal.
-If your mark can’t be drawn, written or symbolized in some way, it probably won’t make it over the first hurdle.
+If your mark can’t be drawn, written or symbolised in some way, it probably won’t make it over the first hurdle.

 The Trade Mark Journal is your first opportunity to show the world your mark.
 Upon application, the mark is published in the journal to give anyone who objects the chance to make their objection known.
 If your mark passes the registration process this first publication will show how your mark will be registered.